gregoriusgrd/javascript-and-data-structures/README.md

 # javascript-and-data-structures

-this is chapter 2 of freeCodeCamp learning course
+Chapter 2 of freeCodeCamp learning course

 ## Tech Used:
 - HTML